fassko/fassko.github.io/_posts/2019-01-05-websockets-swift.md

 ### Setting up delegation

-Then we need to set up delegate and implement `didReceive` method with event `WebSocektEvent` type.
+Then we need to set up delegate and implement `didReceive` method with event `WebSocketEvent` type.

 ```swift
   func didReceive(event: WebSocketEvent, client: WebSocket) {